Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Simulation Study

 \subsection{Signal Simulation}

-To generate one set of $n_i$, the values of $x_{ij}$ and $x_{iJk}$ are first defined, representing the lamp configurations.
+To generate one set of instrument readings $n_i$, the lamp configurations, $x_{ij}$ and $x_{ik}^{(J)}$, are first defined.
 The number of lamps is taken to be $J=7$.
-One lamp has a variable aperture and the number of variable aperture positions $N_v = 3$ is used.
-These choices are arbitrary but are similar to values on existing spheres used for calibration of remote sensing instruments \cite{Markham_OLI_2014,rosenberg_preflight_2017}.
+One lamp has a variable aperture and the number of open variable aperture positions $N_v = 4$ is used.
+These choices are arbitrary but similar to values on existing spheres used for calibration of remote sensing instruments \cite{rosenberg_preflight_2017,Markham_OLI_2014}.
 For the six lamps that do not have a variable aperture, there are $2^6 = 64$ possible off/on configurations.
 The variable aperture lamp can take on 5 possible states, off, on at full intensity, or on at one of the three intensities that are lower than full intensity.
 This gives $64 \times 5 = 320$ possible lamp configurations.
-Each simulated data set contains all 320 possible lamp configurations, plus five repeats with all lamps off, and five repeats with all lamps on at full intensity, giving a total of 330 lamp configurations in each simulated data set.
+Each simulated data set contains all 320 possible lamp configurations, plus five repetitions with all lamps off and five repetitions with all lamps on at full intensity, giving a total of $N=330$ data points in each data set.